about-jo

-jo cooper therapy
+jo cooper

 She left England in 2000 to relocate to Malaysia and following further postgraduate studies, worked as a specialist community midwife in Sydney, Australia for eight years.

-It was this specialist role that exposed Jo to the profound emotional turmoil surrounding unexpected and tragic outcomes in pregnancy, including miscarriage, stillbirth, and neonatal death.
+It was this specialist role that exposed Jo to the devastating emotional turmoil surrounding unexpected and tragic outcomes in pregnancy, including miscarriage, stillbirth, and neonatal death.
 Jo worked closely in the community with families following life changing outcomes, feeling a natural inclination to attend to the emotional needs of these families.

 Professional Psychotherapist